mpv-player/mpv/DOCS/man/options.rst

     Keep in mind that using this filter **will** conflict with any manually inserted deinterlacing filters, and that this will make video look worse if it's not actually interlaced.

+    Enabling video output deinterlacing at runtime may require setting ``--hwdec-extra-frames``, as the hardware decoder's surface pool is sized at decoder initialization.

 ``--deinterlace-field-parity=<tff|bff|auto>``
     Specify the field parity/order when deinterlacing (default: auto).